Table of Contents

 Do they charge early termination fees?

 You might think that paying off your student loans early would be a good thing.
 In part, you're right: it's great to get out of debt, and shortening your loan term can also shorten the loan's overall costs.
 However, when borrowers pay off their loans early, lenders lose money.
 As such, many charge early termination fees as a penalty to borrowers who shorten their loan terms.

 If you think there's a chance you'll be able to pay off your loan early, seek out a lender with low or no early termination penalties.

 What is the repayment term?

 The length of your repayment term affects both the cost of your monthly payments and the overall cost of the loan.

 A longer loan term means lower monthly payments, but it also means a higher cost overall.
-Accordingly, a shorter loan term means you'll save more money overall, but your monthly payments will be higher.
-You should shoot for the shortest term wherein you can still comfortably afford your monthly payments.
+On the other hand, a shorter loan term means you'll save more money overall, but your monthly payments will be higher.
+Therefore, you should shoot for the shortest term you can still comfortably afford your monthly payments.

 A student loan can follow you for years -- sometimes decades -- after the day you originated the loan.
 And your circumstances can change a lot during that time.
-You could end up unemployed for longer than anticipated, or could take a salary cut in an unexpected career change.
-That's why it's imperative that you find a lender who is willing to work with you through the unexpected.
+For example, you could end up unemployed for longer than anticipated or could take a salary cut in an unexpected career change.
+That's why you must find a lender who is willing to work with you through the unexpected.